Brian-Doucet/nfldfs/README.md

 ## Future Work
+This project is being actively worked on.
+If you'd like to contribute, please Fork the project and submit a Pull Request.

 * Adding more functionality to the CLI tool
     * Options to preview data before output
     * Functions for analysis